Shirley Verrett

 At 18, Verrett married a man fourteen years her senior.
 The marriage lasted only a short time and would have legally ended much earlier had it not been for her church's ban on divorce.
 Until 1963, she combined her husband's name with hers and was known professionally as Shirley Verrett-Carter.

-For five months, she studied intensively with Fitziu for several hours a day.
+For five months, she studied intensively with Fitziu for several hours daily.
 Verrett also contacted the noted Black musician and choir director Hall Johnson to discuss spirituals.
 Johnson helped her with them but became her German teacher and worked with her on lieder singing.
 In 1955, Verrett won two competitions sponsored by California's Young Musicians Foundation.
 She also won a chance to appear on Arthur Godfrey's television show Talent Scouts in New York, on which she sang the contralto aria "Mon Coeur s'ouvre a ta voix" from Saint-Saens's opera Samson and Delilah.
 She eventually graduated from the Juilliard School of Music in New York.

-She is the recipient of many honors and awards, among them the Marian Anderson Award, the Achievement Award of the Women's Division of the Albert Einstein College of Medicine; fellowships from numerous foundations, including Ford; John Hay Whitney; Martha Baird Rockefeller; the Naumburg Award; and the Sullivan Award.
+She is the recipient of many honors and awards, among them the Marian Anderson Award, the Achievement Award of the Women's Division of the Albert Einstein College of Medicine; fellowships from numerous foundations, including Ford, John Hay Whitney, Martha Baird Rockefeller; the Naumburg Award; and the Sullivan Award.
 She has received honorary doctorates from Holy Cross College in Worcester, MA, and Northeastern University in Boston.
 In 1970, she was decorated with the French Government's highly coveted Chevalier Des Arts et Des Lettres, and in 1984, she was again recognized with the more prestigious Commandeur Des Arts et Des Lettres.

 She was a life member of the NAACP, Mu Phi Epsilon, and the Century Club.
 She was recently named a Lincoln Center Chamber Music Society board member.
 Having always loved Broadway, Verrett performed the role of Nettie Fowler in Rodgers and Hammerstein's "Carousel" at the Vivian Beaumont Theater at Lincoln Center in New York City during the 1994-95 seasons.
 This production was under the direction of Nicholas Hytner, and it won five Tony Awards.
 It also garnered Ms. Verrett a nomination for the Outer Critics Circle Award.
 She was also an honoree of the Drama League.

 In 1989, she and Placido Domingo sang at a major benefit concert for UNESCO in Paris to aid refugee children in Latin America, Asia, and Africa.
 In this country, she has regularly sung at benefit concerts to raise funds for AIDS research.
 Verrett has also served on two White House commissions to preserve American Antiquity under the Carter and Reagan administrations.
-She served on the National Endowment for the Arts and on the Harlem's Boy's Choir board.
+She served on the National Endowment for the Arts and Harlem's Boy's Choir board.
 In 1995, she was among the "First Ladies of Song," which was a benefit to raise money for an Eleanor Roosevelt statue.
 The event featured (then) First Lady Hillary Rodham Clinton as the keynote speaker.
 Verrett joined the faculty of the University of Michigan School of Music as a professor of voice in September 1996.

 Shirley Verrett combined beauty, intelligence, and a remarkable voice in a career in opera and recital that made her a major star.
 She has appeared in most of the world's principal opera houses to great acclaim, first as a mezzo-soprano and then as a soprano.
 Her voice defied categorization, and she would prefer to be known simply as a singer.
 Shirley Verrett died on November 5, 2010.